athar91/amber_protein_ligand_simulation/README.md

 ## Introduction
 In this tutorial, we will simulate the prescription drug Sustiva (Efavirenz) in complex with HIV-1 REVERSE TRANSCRIPTASE.
 Efavirenz is a human immunodeficiency virus type 1 (HIV-1) specific, non-nucleoside, reverse transcriptase (RT) inhibitor marketed by Bristol Myers Squibb for controlling the progression of HIV infection in humans.
+The chemical name for Sustiva is  (S)-6-chloro-(cyclopropylethynyl)-1,4-dihydro-4-(trifluoromethyl)-2H-3,1-benzoxazin-2-one.
+Our Efavirenz bound RT pdb file is downloaded from (PDB ID [1FKO] (https://www.rcsb.org/structure/1FKO)).
+The coordinates of sustiva are associated with a residue called "EFZ" (Efavirenz).

 ## Test Environment
 The tutorial assumes the following test environment: